256lights/zb-docs/getting-started.md

 ```

 Every Lua file that zb encounters is treated as a separate module.
-The `import` built-in global function returns the module at the path given as an argument.
+The {lua:func}`import` built-in global function returns the module at the path given as an argument.
 This is similar to the `dofile` and `require` functions in standalone Lua
 (which are not supported in zb),
 but `import` is special in a few ways: